intel/container-experience-kits/validation/verification-manual/tas/README.md

 ```
 The pod should deploy successfully and end up in state “running” as shown below:
 ```
-# kubectl get pods -n kube-system | grep tas-test
+# kubectl get pods -n kube-system -o wide | grep tas-test
-  NAME                        READY   STATUS    RESTARTS   AGE tas-test-xxxx-yyyy          1/1     Running   0          3m
+  NAME        READY   STATUS    RESTARTS        AGE    IP               NODE          NOMINATED NODE   READINESS GATES tas-test    1/1     Running   0               44s    10.244.194.101   worker1       <none>           <none>
 ```
-Set the `node_health_metric` to 2 (deschedule) on all worker nodes as follows:
+Set the `node_health_metric` to 2 (deschedule) on worker node that is currently running tas-test as follows:
 ```
-# echo 'node_health_metric 2' > /opt/intel/tas-demo-policy/test.prom
+# echo 'node_health_metric 2' > /opt/cek/tas-demo-policy/test.prom
 ```
-After a few seconds, check the logs to verify that the status has changed:
+After a few seconds, check the logs to verify that the status has changed for worker1, worker2 status should remained the same:
 ```
 # kubectl logs pod/tas-telemetry-aware-scheduling-xxxx-yyyy -n kube-system --tail=20
   "Evaluating demo-policy" component="controller"